saltycrane/redux-promise-memo/README.md

       failureMatcher = action => boolean,
       successMatcher = action => boolean,
     }

+   invalidate should return true if the _memo state should be cleared

+   initMatcher should return true if the init action was dispatched

+   failureMatcher should return true if the failure action was dispatched

+   successMatcher should return true if the success action was dispatched
    ```

 - `defaultConfig` - this is the default config that is used if no config object is